aprilggg/MongoDB-AirBnB-analysis/README.md

 ### Q3

-### Q4: For “Entire home/apt” type listings in Portland provide it’s availability estimate for each month of Spring and Winter this year.
+### Q4: Booking Trend for Spring versus Winter: For “Entire home/apt” type listings in Portland provide it’s availability estimate for each month of Spring and Winter this year.

 ```
 [